 However, when randomized-controlled trials “provide clear evidence of the effects of an intervention from high quality clinical trials, clinical outcome measures become relatively unimportant and measures of the process of care become more useful,” Herbet et al. wrote.
 “When evidence of effects of interventions is strong, we should audit the process of care to see if it is consistent with what the evidence suggests is good practice.
 When there is little or no evidence, we should audit clinical outcomes.”

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s in graphic communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate degree in journalism at Palomar College.